 Left untreated, FAD-associated itching and inflammation lead to excessive scratching and chewing that, in turn, damage skin.
 Opportunistic bacterial and/or fungal infections are common and can lead to more scratching, licking and chewing.

 Flea control and prevention is essential for managing dogs with FAD.
-While it’s unlikely you can completely prevent flea bites, you should be able to help protect your dog’s sensitive skin by reducing the number of bites it receives.
+While it’s unlikely you can completely prevent flea bites, you should be able to help protect your dog’s sensitive skin by reducing the number of bites they receive.
 In fact, some veterinarians will recommend year-round flea control for any dog who suffers from sensitive skin, even if there are no visible signs of fleas.

 What role can nutrition play in flea control?